Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: Introduction

-The \gls{ris} potentials have been also investigated in positioning and localization tasks, as discussed in~\cite{2020-Wymeersch-Localization-and-Mapping}.
-In~\cite{Alouini-Localization}, a scenario with one \gls{bs}, one mobile device, and one \gls{ris} is considered, and the problem of finding the device position and orientation is discussed; the Cramer-Rao lower bounds to the estimation error are computed and the \gls{ris} configuration maximizing the sum of the \glspl{snr} at each \gls{bs} antenna is given.
-As shown in~\cite{fascista2020ris}, the use of an \gls{ris} allows to perform joint synchronization and user localization without using two-way transmission, even if the mobile user is equipped with one antenna.
-In~\cite{keykhosravi2020siso}, a similar approach is pursued for the case that the \gls{bs} has only one antenna, and joint three-dimensional localization and synchronization in a single-user multi-carrier system is addressed, under the assumption of \gls{los} propagation and in the presence of a uniform planar reflecting array.
-Joint localization and communication is then addressed in~\cite{RIS_loc_and_comm}, wherein a procedure to determine the \gls{ris} phase shifts based on the use of hierarchical codebooks and feedback from the mobile station is presented.
+The \glspl{ris} can also be exploited for user localization in mobile networks~\cite{2020-Wymeersch-Localization-and-Mapping}.
+In~\cite{Alouini-Localization}, a scenario with one \gls{bs}, one mobile device, and one \gls{ris} is considered, and the achievable localization and orientation performance with synchronous and asynchronous signalling schemes are studied.
+The use of an \gls{ris} may also allow to perform joint synchronization and localization without using two-way transmission, even if the mobile user is equipped with one antenna~\cite{fascista2020ris}.
+The problem of joint localization and communication is instead considered in~\cite{RIS_loc_and_comm}, which presents an \gls{ris} design based on the use of hierarchical codebooks and feedback from the mobile station.